jsdrever/smart-vote/README.md

 ## Collaborators
-This project was brought to you by the unrivaled creative minds of TableFlip Coders &copy;(┛ಠ_ಠ)┛彡┻━┻ Jeff Drever, Danielle Sison, Logan (LastName), Tim Johnson, Manuel Corral, Joshua Romani one or two more members TBD
+This project was brought to you by the unrivaled creative minds of TableFlip Coders Andrew Allemond, Danielle Sison, Jeffrey Drever, Jesus Vazquez, Joshua Romani, Logan Landen, Tim Johnson, Vageli Stathatos

 # Getting Started with Create React App